French Republican Guard Band: History

 The band made its first international performance in 1871, when it traveled to the United States.
 Since then, the musicians of the band have made numerous tours all over the world.

 In 1993, the band was given its current name and was transferred to the Republican Guard.
 Since March 1, 1997, the band has been under the command of Colonel François Boulanger, with Lieutenant-Colonel Sébastien Billiard as his deputy.
+The band performed at the 2024 Summer Olympics opening ceremony.